Centralization and Stability in Formal Constitutions: Incorporating Common Value

 We note the following.
 As $\lambda$ increases, the tendency for centralization shows up not only in terms of the self-maintaining committee being of smaller $i$ value (and disappearing as a self-maintaining solution with $\lambda = 0.9$), but also in terms of the dynamics: We have more red lines instead of purple (leading only to a small oligarchy rather also possibly to the large committee) and more purple lines instead of blue.
 The dictatorship is isolated and only leads to itself.
-We can see why for $\lambda = 0.6$, high values of $i$ lead only to the large committee: Since the function is overall increasing after reaching the global minimum and up to the self-maintaining point at $i=217$ \footnote{The increase has some ``waviness' depending on whether $i$ is odd or even, due to the way tie-breaking is handled.}, then high enough values of $i \leq 217$ are Halving-Safe but not Right-Maximal, and so they converge to the large committee.
+We can see why for $\lambda = 0.6$, high values of $i$ lead only to the large committee: Since the function is overall increasing\footnote{The increase has some ``waviness'' depending on whether $i$ is odd or even, due to the way tie-breaking is handled.} after reaching the global minimum and up to the self-maintaining point at $i=217$, then high enough values of $i \leq 217$ are Halving-Safe but not Right-Maximal, and so they converge to the large committee.
 Values of $i > 217$ are not Halving-Safe (the function is slightly decreasing in that range).